magepages/mpdocs/docs/moneris/index.md

 - **Title**: Add the Title of Payment Method, which will be shown at checkout page.
 - **Payment Action**:
-  -  **Authorize and Capture**: Payment is catured right after customers place order successfully.
+  -  **Authorize and Capture**: Payment is captured right after customers place order successfully.
 At that time, customers' credit card is used to pay before invoice is created then.
   - **Authorize**: Payments captured only when Invoice is created.
 - **Card Types**:
   - You can choose one or several card types to use in payment.
   - Cards will be authorized after customers fill in Card ID at checkout.
-For the unselected cards, there is invalid message shown here.
+For the unselected cards, there is an invalid message shown here.
 - **Allow Customer Credit Vault**:
-  - Select **Yes**, Credit Card Information will be saved in Customer account and can use it for payemnt right after.
+  - Select **Yes**, Credit Card Information will be saved in Customer account and can use it for payment right after.
   - You can tick on the tick box to save the credit card ino.
 Do not apppy for Not Logged In customers.
 - **Vault Title**:
   - Enter an alternate name in the **Vault Title** field.
 This name will be displayed when customer order is completed and using the previously saved credit card.